Skip to content

 TLDR;

 If you don’t have time to read the whole thing here is the short version.
-Be alert at all times when in bear country, always carry bear spray, and understand bear behaviour by reading the rest of this article lol.
-While that’s the short version, there is a lot of important information below so I recommend taking the time to read it through if you can.
-If you can’t, just don’t forget the bear spray and have a fun and safe time out in nature.
+Be alert at all times when in bear country, always carry bear spray, and learn about bear behaviour by reading the rest of this article lol.

 Key Takeaways: